lszeremeta/yarspg/README.md

 The YARS-PG serialization is a special version of [YARS](https://github.com/lszeremeta/yars) for property graphs.
 This serialization is specially designed for property graphs:
 * YARS-PG supports all the features allowed by the current database systems based on the property graph data model,
 * YARS-PG provides a simple syntax with a reduced number of extra characters,
-* YARS-PG is inspired on the syntax used by popular graph query languages (e.g. Cypher and Gremlin) to encode the structure of a property graph (i.e. nodes, edges and properties).
+* YARS-PG is inspired on the syntax used by popular graph query languages (e.g. Cypher and GQL) to encode the structure of a property graph (i.e. nodes, edges and properties).

 The YARS-PG grammar is written in [ANTLR4](https://github.com/antlr/antlr4).
 If you prefer [Extended Backus-Naur Form (EBNF)](https://www.w3.org/TR/REC-xml/#sec-notation) notation, you can also see preview version of [YARS-PG grammar in EBNF](https://github.com/lszeremeta/antlr-yarspg/blob/master/other-notations/YARSpg.ebnf).
 See [YARS-PG specification](https://lszeremeta.github.io/yarspg/index.html) or detailed [Serialization for Property Graphs presentation](https://www.researchgate.net/publication/340208659_Serialization_for_Property_Graphs) for more details.